Guide to the BioCyc Database Collection

 Each genome is converted to files in the PathoLogic format that serves as input to the PathoLogic component of the Pathway Tools software.

 PathoLogic generates a BioCyc PGDB for the organism (see further details below).

 A combination of automated and manual quality assurance checks are applied to the generated PGDBs to ensure they are free of errors.
 Some genomes are not included in BioCyc because their data fail these quality checks, e.g., some genomes have such a small number of proteins with predicted functions that they are not included.
 These checks are described in detail in the BioCyc PGDB Concepts Guide, section “Quality Checking of PGDB Data”.

 Although all processing steps are over seen by our staff, no human curation is applied to the Tier 3 PGDBs.

 The specific processing steps used to generate Tier 3 PGDBs are as follows.

-Generate an organism-specific metabolic map diagram (cellular overview) .
+Generate an organism-specific metabolic map diagram (cellular overview) using Pathway Tools .